Some links in this post may be affiliate links

 Temperature stress: Keep the plant away from drafts emanating from heat sources, AC units, drafty windows, windy doors, hot stoves among others.

-Common pests on Rubber Plants are mealybugs, aphids, spider mites and scale insects.
+Common pests of Rubber Plants are mealybugs, aphids, spider mites and scale insects which are common in dry conditions.

 Rubber Plant is prone to root-rot disease which is enhanced by soggy soil.
 It is characterized by wilted, discolored leaves, corky swellings under the leaves and leaf drop.